Boca Raton Internal Bra/Mesh- Farber Plastic Surgery

-The internal bra is a surgical procedure in which a supportive material such as a mesh-like matrix of fibers is inserted during breast surgery.
+The internal bra involves a surgical procedure in which a supportive material such as a mesh-like matrix of fibers is inserted during breast surgery.
 The material is often attached to the chest wall.
 This mesh performs acts as an internal support system in 2 ways:

 - First, it counteracts the aging and breast sagging process by anchoring the breast tissue and skin in a fixed position.